 If you are not sure whether you should start taking this medicine, talk to your doctor.

 Before you start to take it

-If you have not told your doctor about any of the above, tell them before you take APO-Lansoprazole ODT.
+If you have not told your doctor about any of the above, tell him or her before you start taking this medicine.

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and this one may interfere with each other.
 These include: